MarcoMeter/pokemon_replay_recorder/README.md

 `pip install -r requirements.txt`

+# Known Issues

+On MacOS, you might need to uninstall pysdl2-dll.

+`pip uninstall pysdl2-dll`

 # Add ROM

 The Pokémon Red Rom should be located at the path `./PokemonRed.gb`.
 Otherwise specify the path using `--rom my_rom.gb`.